suit-wg/information-model/draft-ietf-suit-information-model.md

 ### REQ.USE.EXEC: Executable Manifest {#req-use-exec}

 It MUST be possible to describe an executable system with a manifest on both Execute-In-Place microcontrollers and on complex operating systems.
 This requires the manifest to specify the digest of each statically linked dependency.
-In addition, the manifest serialisation MUST be able to express metadata, such as a kernel command-line, used by any loader or bootloader.
+In addition, the manifest format MUST be able to express metadata, such as a kernel command-line, used by any loader or bootloader.

 Satisfies: [USER_STORY.EXEC.MFST](#user-story-exec-mfst)